A California Democratic Party That Works for Everyone

 She also strongly supports California’s status as a Sanctuary State.
 She believes we must provide a path to citizenship for DACA recipients that includes granting protected status to their parents, and that the very idea that the government would betray these amazing young people by targeting their parents is un-American.
 Family is everything.
 It will take a long time to recover from the tragic decisions made by our last president.

 Throughout Delaine's career she has stood up for all Californians to live with dignity and to be treated with respect.
 As State Superintendent she stood strong against Governor Pete Wilson after the passage of Prop 187.
 He ordered Delaine to have teachers act as immigration agents.
 When Delaine said no he threatened to have her recalled.
 She joined the lawsuit against Prop 187 and they won.
 Delaine also opposed Propositions 209 and 227.
-In her race to serve a second term as Superintendent, she was specifically attacked for being a strong supporter of bilingual education, which Prop 227 tried to outline.
+In her race to serve a second term as Superintendent, she was specifically attacked for being a strong supporter of bilingual education, which Prop 227 tried to outlaw.
 Delaine granted all 50+ Dual Language Immersion schools Alternative Schools Waivers to continue operating, as state law provided for.
 Delaine won the lawsuit.
 In 2016, the voters of California joined Delaine and repealed Prop 227 that had banned bilingual education.

 Infrastructure & Transportation